rmsmportier/CMSCI120Base/chapter6.md

 test_function("PrintHeight",
             not_called_msg = "Check the function definition for *PrintHeight*.", incorrect_msg = "Check requirements for details related to *PrintHeight*, and ensure you passed correct values in correct order.")

+success_msg("We are almost there.
+We just need to pull it all together.")

 ```

 --- type:NormalExercise lang:python xp:100 skills:1 key:b4ab7abe30